Golfer Andrew Johnston Drops Trou, Saves Pants-Free Par At Nordea Masters

 We’re not really clear on why Beef did what he did next.
 Did he forget that there was a crowd of paying spectators behind him, to say nothing of the TV cameras?
 Or was he just out of damns to give?
 Either way, Johnson, in front of God and everybody, took off his muddy pants and stood there for a second in his skivvies.

-Fortunately, Johnston had brought along a second pair of pants, forward-thinker that he is.
+Fortunately, Johnston had brought along a second pair of pants, forward thinker that he is.
 He changed, made the putt to save par, and the rest, as they say, is history.

 For what it’s worth, the Swedish crowd approved, laughing and cheering (Europeans are a lot less prudish about this sort of thing than Americans).